 Still, I have to admit that I’m a fan of the age-old wood walking stick.
 To me, there’s something irreplaceable about a long, sturdy pole bearing my weight as I scramble up a hillside or across a series of slippery stepping stones.
 The wood of the staff complements the forests I’m visiting, beating a harmonious cadence on the dirt trail and almost greeting the branches it pushes aside.

-Maybe I’m just old-school, after all I prefer a book to a Kindle.
+Maybe I’m just old-school, after all I prefer a book to a Kindle and I love wool coats.
 Then again, when I’m moving down the trail and happen upon someone’s dog leading them by a quarter mile, I’m glad to have a solid piece of wood between me and those teeth instead of a thin tube of aluminum.
 And when I need to vault over a narrow whitewater crossing, it feels good to have a long, solid staff to plant instead of a short, telescoping pole.

 Uses for a Wood Hiking Stick